Glow-worm Energy System Fault codes & diagnostics

 F.70

-Your boiler’s control computer has lost its identity settings, meaning it no longer knows which specific model it is and has shut down as a safety precaution.
+Your boiler's internal computer has forgotten its identity settings, preventing it from knowing exactly which model it is to operate correctly.

 Parts commonly replaced